flhofer/dell_TB16_firmware/README.md

 ```
 However, in my case, where the laptop doesn't require more than 3A, 60W is and should also be enough for most standard Laptops/Ultrabooks (Non-gaming, etc.).
 I also tested it with my wife's MacBook Pro 16" with an M2 Max top-notch CPU, and she uses it regularly with no issues.
 The `Calble PD` firmware is likely responsible for this negotiation mechanism -- assuming that PD stands for power delivery, as in USB-PD.
 I will investigate!

+#### Other uses of this connector

+It's a programmable PSU, settable to 5-19.5V and up to (at least) 3A.
+In short, you can power or recharge anything with up to ~60W, like (I did it)
+* Your Bluetooth speaker
+* a Raspberry Pi 4B/5B
+* The fancy wireless headphone battery case
+* ...

+I'm curious to know what happens if you connect a modern smartphone or tablet.
+Does it recognize TB and see the USB ports and the Ethernet connection?

 ### 12. Headset Jack
 The front jack is helpful for wired earplugs and a quick Video Call.
 Linux works without a problem.
 Since Ubuntu LTS 24.04, it also detects if a jack is not plugged in and removes it from the output list.